schultzm/havic/README.md

 ### Example usage

-For a basic analysis of HAV VP1/P2A amplicons, the analyst will likely need to view the output in the context of circulating HAV strains.
-Hence, the first step of analysis should be to collect samples from a database of sequences (e.g., NCBI GenBank or HAVNET).  `havic` requires at least three query sequences to run.
-After collecting the sequences into a fasta file/s, edit the `yaml` config file before trying to perform any analysis.
+The results in this example were obtained using the command `havic test`.
+Let's walk-through this test analysis of HAV VP1/P2A amplicons, using the same `config.yaml` as `havic test`.
+With the user's own config.yaml file, the command would be `havic detect path/to/config.yaml`.

 #### Editing the `yaml` file for parsing by `havic detect`